jon49/child-spaced-repetition/README.md

 With these routes, if someone navigates to `www.example.com`, the `home.php` controller will take the request.
 Likewise if the user visits `www.example.com/users`, the `list.php` controller will take the request.

-> Note that in order for the router to take effect, we cannot have a real file located at the path that we expect the router to control.
+> Note that in order for the routes to work, we cannot have a real file located at the URL path.
 For instance we cannot have a real file at `/users`.
-When there is a conflict between having a real file exist and having a router path, the real file will load and not the router.
+When there is a conflict between having a real file exist and having a route path, the real file will load and prevent the router from loading entirely.

 ## Controllers
 Controllers are the end-points for your application's HTTP requests.
 Even though most HTTP requests will go through the Router, the Router only serves to point to the correct Controller.
 Your controllers will be located under `/app/controllers`.
 This file shows how a basic controller works: